nvonpentz/go-blockchain/README.md

 # go-blockchain
+**A blockchain to notarize ownership of any digital creation.**

-**Prove you had an idea at a certain date without revealing the idea, by hashing the document explaining your idea, digitally signing it, and uploading it to the blockchain.**
+This blockchain allows users to prove ownership of a creation at a certain date without revealing it by hashing creation, digitally signing it, and uploading it to the blockchain.

 Suppose you have an interesting new theory and you want to be able to prove you had this idea, but don't want to publish it yet because the theory isn't finished.
-You can acheive this by producing a document which explains your idea, creating a hash of it, and signing the hash with your private key.
+You can achieve this by producing a document which explains your idea, creating a hash of it, and signing the hash with your private key.
 Combine the document hash, signature, and your public key into a single `packet` of information, and upload it to the blockchain.

 Then, if someone claims they had the idea first, you can demonstrate you were first by publishing the document and your public key.
 Now anyone can hash your document and verify that it is indeed on the blockchain, and signed by your private key.

 Because there is no notion of global time, timestamping on a blockchain is tricky.
 The solution is to include a sample from a current news article (or some document that proves you wrote it at the same time) at the end of the document you wish to upload to the chain.

+While this blockchain is application specific, nearly all the code is for the underlying (application-agnostic) blockchain.
+Please message me if you would like direction in how to convert this blockchain for a different purpose.
+While the cryptographic primitives (SHA-256 for hashing and ECDSA for digital signatures) and sourced from trusted Go libraries, *I make no gaurentees about the security of this blockchain.*

 ## Usage
 ```